EUMETSAT Meteorological Satellite Conference 2021

 Contributions are invited with findings from ongoing or completed projects, new ideas on

 In recent years, there has been increasing use of machine learning, and in particular so-called deep learning, in Earth system science.
 A plethora of machine learning methods are being tested to address problems of weather, air quality and climate prediction, such as the representation of unresolved processes in numerical models, the calibration of forecasts produced with numerical models and the production of forecasts based on data and machine learning methods only.
 Machine learning can be applied across the weather/climate value chain: for the generation of information (observations and their infrastructure, assimilation, modelling, forecasting), post-processing (the generation of products and suitable interfaces), and the dissemination of predictions to users and the perception and decision-making.
 Recent European initiatives, such as Destination Earth, will further enhance the development of machine learning applications.

 Where do& you see the most promising applications of machine learning techniques to satellite data in the weather/climate value chain?

 Including the Special Event: Exploring the future activities of the Satellite Application Facilities (SAF) through the 4th Continuous Development and Operations Phase.

 The conference will take place from Monday to Friday, as usual, but in a different time frame, to enable international participation of the sessions.
 It will consist of oral and poster sessions, keynotes, panels, a virtual exhibition, networking events and a virtual Icebreaker.
 We will provide more information about the virtual format and detailed guidance for presenters and attendees in the near future.

 The abstract submission deadline ended on 22 March.

-Abstract submission is closed, the authors will be notified before the end of May.
+Abstract submission is closed, the authors were notified in June.

 Registration fee: 100 EUR regular registration, 30 EUR student registration.